sanjay3061/NearMe/README.md

 <hr size="3" color="red">
 <p align="justify">
 <font face="Georgia" size="5">
-The main objectives of Ariyalur Government Higher Secondary School are
+The main objectives of Dharmapuri Government Higher Secondary School are
 <ul>
 <li>To impart proper and qualified training to teachers and give them an attractive salary and incentives so that they are not tempted to quit and look elsewhere for jobs.</li>
 <li>To provide financial aids and grants wisely and judiciously.</li>